 This post may contain affiliate links, which means I earn a commission if you purchase from them (no extra costs to you!).
 For more information, check out my disclosure.
 As an Amazon Associate, I earn from qualifying purchases.

-Ever since I read the bestseller, ‘The Island’ by Victoria Hislop, I knew I wanted to visit Crete and Spinalonga island.
+Ever since I read the bestseller, ‘The Island’ by Victoria Hislop (aka one of the best books set in Greece), I knew I wanted to visit Crete and Spinalonga island.
 Though the characters were fictional, the story of an isolated community living on an island that’s become a leper colony was very much real.
 After booking my 4-day trip to Crete, it took me about a minute to also book a Spinalonga tour from Heraklion.
 So what’s exactly all the fuss about this tiny island?

 *This post includes my honest opinion of a tour I had personally taken and paid for.

 Spinalonga has a rather interesting history, even before it served as a leper colony.
 Its strategic position protecting the Elounda harbor was the reason why the Venetians decided to fortify it in the 16th century.

 Later on, Spinalonga was also a refuge for the Christians when the Ottomans took over Crete and for the Ottomans when the Cretans raised against them.
 It was only in the 20th century when the island was used as a leper colony.
 The last inhabitant left the island in 1962.

 This island is such an intriguing piece of history, and you cannot miss out on the opportunity to see the Venetian fortifications and the remains of the abandoned colony.

 THE ADVANTAGES OF A GUIDED SPINALONGA TOUR FROM HERAKLION